strawberry-graphql/strawberry/docs/guides/federation.md

 ## Federated schema example

 Let’s look at an example on how to implement Apollo Federation using Strawberry.
-Let's assume we have an application with two services that both expose a GraphQL
+Let's assume we have an application with two services that each expose a GraphQL
 API:

-1. `book`: a service to manage all the books we have
+1. `books`: a service to manage all the books we have
 2. `reviews`: a service to manage book reviews

 ### Books service